TATTOO Aftercare

 Aftercare FAQ

-• I recommend any products that are free of synthetic ingredients, fragrances and dyes because they can cause irritation to your tattoo.
+• I recommend any products that are free of synthetic ingredients, fragrances and dyes (which can cause irritation).

-You can purchase both of these products online or in-store.
-Dr. Bronner’s is available at Target, Whole Foods and CVS; Hustle Butter is available at Ulta.
+You can purchase these products online + Dr. Bronner’s is also available at Target, Whole Foods and CVS/Walgreens; Hustle Butter is available at Ulta.

 Saniderm is available at Walmart and online.

-• Please email me a photo so I can assess.
-It is not possible to determine what is needed without seeing a picture of the tattoo first.
+• Please email me a photo so I can assess the time requirement.
+It is not possible for me to determine what is needed without seeing a picture of the tattoo first.

-Small touch-ups are always free if they’re done at the same time as a new tattoo.
+• I’m happy to offer 1 free touch-up within a year of your appointment; small touch-ups are always free when they’re done at the same time as a new tattoo.